-The agreed fee presented above is based on the following assumptions:
+We base the agreed fee presented above on the following assumptions:

-- officers meeting the agreed timetable of deliverables; - we can rely on the work of internal audit as planned; - our accounts' opinions and value for money conclusions being unqualified; - ▶ appropriate quality of documentation provided by the PCC and the CC; and - ▶ the PCC and CC have an effective control environment.
+- officers meeting the agreed timetable of deliverables; - the operating effectiveness of the internal controls for the key processes outlined in section 4.2 above; - we can rely on the work of internal audit as planned; - our accounts opinion and value for money conclusion being unqualified; - ▶ appropriate quality of documentation is provided by the PCC and the CC; and - ▶ the PCC and the CC have an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
-This will be discussed with the Chief Finance Officers in advance.
+We will discuss any variation with the Chief Finance Officers in advance.